 From the 1990s onward, the government and the churches involved—Anglican, Presbyterian, United, and Roman Catholic—began to acknowledge their responsibility for an education scheme that was specifically designed to “kill the Indian in the child.”
 On June 11, 2008, the Canadian government issued a formal apology in Parliament for the damage done by the residential school system.
 In spite of this and other apologies, however, the effects remain.

 What led to the residential schools?

-Prime Minister Sir John A. Macdonald commissioned journalist and politician Nicholas Flood Davin to study industrial schools for Aboriginal children in the United States.
+Canadian Prime Minister John A. Macdonald commissioned journalist and politician Nicholas Flood Davin to study industrial schools for Indigenous children in the United States.
 Davin’s recommendation to follow the U.S. example of “aggressive civilization” led to public funding for the residential school system.
 “If anything is to be done with the Indian, we must catch him very young.
 The children must be kept constantly within the circle of civilized conditions,” Davin wrote in his 1879 Report on Industrial Schools for Indians and Half-Breeds (Davin’s report can be read here.)

 In the 1880s, in conjunction with other federal assimilation policies, the government began to establish residential schools across Canada.
 Authorities would frequently take children to schools far from their home communities, part of a strategy to alienate them from their families and familiar surroundings.
-In 1920, under the Indian Act, it became mandatory for every Indian child to attend a residential school and illegal for them to attend any other educational institution.1
+In 1920, under the Indian Act, it became mandatory for every Indigenous child to attend a residential school and illegal for them to attend any other educational institution.

 Living conditions at the residential schools